rust-lang/book/nostarch/chapter04.md

-Keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so that we don’t run out of space are all problems that ownership addresses.
+Keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so that we don’t run out of space - these are all problems that ownership addresses.
 Once you understand ownership, you won’t need to think about the stack and the heap very often, but knowing that managing heap data is why ownership exists can help explain why it works the way it does.